-I had a friend recently ask me how I keep my home so organized with such a messy family.
+I had a friend recently ask me how I keep an organized home with such a messy family.
 Organizing with a messy family is beyond frustrating, right?!
 I mean…

 7 Tips to Organizing with a Messy Family

 The first thing I would say is to chose your battles.
 Is it really THAT important your spouse put the cap back on the toothpaste (they make pumps you know. haha!) or that the dishes are done every single night?
 But when you find a can of molded food under someone’s bed, okay, now that’s a battle to fight for.
 Mold can lead to some serious health risks.

 Related: Organizing your home can be so difficult.
 You have no idea where to begin or how to organize your home in a way that makes sense.
 This organizing essentials guide is the perfect solution.
 With real life advice, this go-to guide covers almost everything you own!
 Get started now and say goodbye to clutter forever!

 I always like to think in terms of Jesus coming…

 So, if Jesus came tomorrow, would it matter if the toothpaste cap wasn’t on or the toilet seat lid was up?